siivalivi/mailsage-app/ARCHITECTURE.md

 ### The MCP Approach: Flexibility Through Abstraction

 By using MCP, we gain enormous flexibility:
-*   **The Client is Decoupled:** The client's only responsibility is to send a simple `query` string.
+*   **The Client is Decoupled:** The client's only responsibility is to send a simple `query` string or a `timeRange`.
 It doesn't know or care how the server generates the results.
 *   **The Server "Protocol" is Flexible:** We can change the server-side logic at any time without affecting the client.
 For example, we could:
     *   Swap `gemini-2.0-flash` for a more powerful model.
     *   Add a database caching layer to reduce Gmail API calls.